 Python Package Tutorials

-The exact content will be determined, but these will be a small number of short programming assignments, and possibly a longer, term-end assignment, that will build on material learned in the exercises.
+The exact content will be determined, but these will be two to three short programming assignments, and possibly a longer, term-end assignment, that will build on material learned in the exercises.

 You will earn points along several tracks.
 Each track is worth up to 100 points.
 Your must progress along ALL tracks to be successful in this course.
 Your final grade is the based on the lowest score earned along any track.